rbw/nawano/README.md

 **Want some free Nano to get started?**

-- You can get a small amount for testing purposes at [nano-faucet.org](https://nano-faucet.org)
+- You can get a small amount for testing purposes at [nanofaucet.org](https://nanofaucet.org) or [nano-faucet.org](https://nano-faucet.org).

 Demo